 While the proven health care benefits are obvious, it might not be immediately clear why you want it in your beauty products.
 Here are just a few of activated charcoals benefits in this area.

-Activated Charcoal Skin Care
+Activated Charcoal Skin Benefits

-Activated Charcoal Teeth
+Activated Charcoal Teeth Whitening

 Benefits for Hair